qwertie/ecsharp/lemp/avoid-tedium-with-LeMP.md

     In contrast, LeMP parses the entire source file, _then_ manipulates the syntax tree.
 Converting the tree back to C# code is the very last step, and this step will do things like automatically inserting parentheses to prevent this kind of problem.

 2. **Spooky action at a distance**: C/C++ macros have global scope.
 If you define one inside a function, it continues to exist beyond the end of the function unless you explicitly get rid of it with `#undef`.
 Even worse, header files often define macros, which can sometimes accidentally interfere with the meaning of other header files or source files.
-In contrast, LeMP macros like `replace` (the LeMP equivalent of `#define`) only affect the current block (between braces).
+In contrast, LeMP macros like `define` (the LeMP equivalent of `#define`) only affect the current block (between braces).
 Also, one file cannot affect another file in any way, so many files can be processed concurrently (well, except the Visual Studio plugin can't).

 3. **Limited ability**: there just aren't that many things you can accomplish with C/C++ macros.
 With LeMP you can load user-defined macros that can do arbitrary transformations (although it's outside the scope of this article).

 4. **Weird language**: the C/C++ preprocessor has a different syntax from normal C/C++.
 In contrast, LeMP code simply looks like some kind of enhanced C#.

-So let's talk about `replace`, the LeMP equivalent of `#define`.
+So let's talk about `replace` and `define`, the LeMP equivalents of `#define`.

 ### Replace ###